panzerdp/dmitripavlutin.com/content/posts/2016-05-22-this/index.md

 > `this` is the **enclosing context** where the arrow function is defined

 The arrow function doesn't create its own execution context, but takes `this` from the outer function where it is defined.
+In other words, the arrow function bind `this` lexically.

 ![this in JavaScript arrow function invocation](./images/8-1.png)